nikossrp/Steal_Cats_ASP.NET_8/README.md

 ## Prerequisites
-Ensure that Docker is installed and running on your PC before proceeding.
+Ensure Docker is installed and running on your PC before proceeding.

 ## Run the API